I let Dale collapse into the ruins of the Ultra Fight ring and walked away into Redo.

 The basement where Andy was chained wasn’t far, a couple blocks, but it was still definitely the longest stretch that I’d walked in decades.
 I strode into the ruin, down the stairs.

 I set Randy down around a corner, wadded up a part of his clothes and put them in his mouth.
 He was way too little to be able to move anywhere.
+I put the gun next to him.

 I stepped around the corner, pushed the door in.